microsoftgraph/microsoft-graph-docs-contrib/concepts/application-saml-sso-configure-api.md

 ## Step 10: Clean up resources

-In this step, remove the resources that you created that you no longer need.
+In this step, remove the resources that you created and no longer need.

 ### Delete the application
 The request returns a `204 No Content` response code.